FrBosquet/100-days-of-code/r1-log.md

 ### R1D46
 Added the turn logic to the fighter class.
 Only thing left is to add some triggers and some random tests and its done. https://github.com/AdrianChacon/FightToDeath/commit/6d3b68a65d7f758773845811e6932c742ad4f53f

+### FREE DAY - 12 NOV 18
+Too tired to code

+### R1D47
+Added some random test to tie up everything togueter.
+Also, added some additional effects to items and perks